 If we acquire and subsequently re-sell any whole mortgage loans, we would generally be required to make customary representations and warranties about such loans to the loan purchaser.
-Our residential mortgage loan sale agreements and terms of any securitizations into which we sell loans will generally require us to repurchase or substitute loans in the event we breach a representation or warranty given to the loan purchaser.
+Our residential mortgage loan sale agreements will generally require us to repurchase or substitute loans in the event we breach a representation or warranty given to the loan purchaser.
 In addition, we may be required to repurchase loans as a result of borrower fraud or in the event of early payment default on a mortgage loan.
+Likewise, should we securitize any mortgage loans in our portfolio, we would generally be required to repurchase or substitute loans if we breach a representation or warranty made in connection with such securitizations.
 The remedies available to a purchaser of mortgage loans are generally broader than those available to us against an originating broker or correspondent.
+Further, if a purchaser enforces its remedies against us with respect to a mortgage loan that we have sold to them, we may not have the same remedies available to us, or we may not be able to enforce such remedies, against the seller from whom we purchased the loan.
 Repurchased loans are typically worth only a fraction of the original price.
 Significant repurchase activity could materially adversely affect our business, financial condition and results of operations and our ability to make distributions to our shareholders.